grahamimac/corenlp-complete-docker/README.md

 docker run -itd -p 9000:9000 --name corenlp graham3333/corenlp-complete
 ```

-If running in a conjunction with other containers, modify as follows:
+If running in conjunction with other containers, modify as follows:

 ```
 docker run -itPd --name corenlp --link other_container_name:other_container_name graham3333/corenlp-complete